HE-YI-JI/AICUP_E-sun/README.md

-# __Project introduction__
+# Project Introduction
-#### This is our project for 2025 AI cup event.
-We use Temporal Graph Network(TGN) to produce efficient features.
-Using the produced features with original features, our xgboost model accuracy get higher obviously.
+This is our project for the 2025 AI Cup.
+We use a Temporal Graph Network (TGN) to generate temporal features from transaction data.
+By combining these TGN features with handcrafted normal features, our XGBoost model achieves a significant performance improvement.

+---

-## Bullet list
+## Project Structure
-- csv2parquet
-    - csv2parquet.py
-- Model
-    - XGBClassifier.py
-- Preprocess
-    - GetFeature4PURN.py
+- **csv2parquet/**
+    - `csv2parquet.py` — Convert CSV files into Parquet format.
-    - NormalFeat.py
+- **Model/**
+    - `XGBClassifier.py` — Final classifier using PU learning + XGBoost.
-- PreprocessWithModel
+- **Preprocess/**
+    - `NormalFeat.py` — Build handcrafted feature set.
-    - PURN4ReliableAcct.py
+- **PreprocessWithModel/**
+    - `TGN.py` — Generate temporal graph features using TGN.
-    - TGN.py
+- **Reliable_neg_acct/**
+    - `safe_acct.csv` — Fallback safe accounts for submission.

+---

-## How to reproduce?
+## How to Reproduce

-#### 1. Execute 'Preprocess/GetFeature4PURN.py' to get 'Feature.csv'.
-The file would been used in 'PreprocessWithModel/PURN4ReliableAcct.py'.
-#### 2. Execute 'PreprocessWithModel/PURN4ReliableAcct.py' to get 'Feature.csv'.
-The file would been used in 'PreprocessWithModel/PURN4ReliableAcct.py'.
-#### 3. Transform the CSV file first.
-We use the data in another type in somewhere.
-You can transform all data by 'csv2parquet/csv2parquet.py.'
-#### 4. Execute 'PreprocessWithModel/TGN.py'.
-You will receive a CSV of efficient features about the trade informs.
-#### 5. Execute 'Preprocess/NormalFeat.py'.
-You will receive a CSV of the normal features we designed.
+### 1. Convert raw CSV data
+Run `csv2parquet/csv2parquet.py` to transform all raw CSV files into Parquet format.

+### 2. Generate temporal graph features (TGN)
+Execute: PreprocessWithModel/TGN.py

+This produces **tgn_output.csv**, containing temporal graph features derived from account–transaction interactions.

+### 3. Generate normal handcrafted features
+Execute: Preprocess/NormalFeat.py

+This produces **final_data.csv**, which merges handcrafted features with TGN features.

+---

+## Final Model
+After all features are prepared, run: Model/XGBClassifier.py

+This script performs PU learning with XGBoost and outputs the final prediction file for submission.

+---

+## Notes
+All feature files must be placed in the correct directory structure as shown above.
+Ensure that Parquet and CSV input files match the expected names before execution.